-This voice addressing all the hosts of heaven, Proceeded-not in words as we converse, Each with his fellow, but in language such As God doth use, imparting without phrase Successive what, in speech of creature, seems Long narrative, though long, yet losing much, In feeble swmbols, of the thought Divine.
+Thus stood they numberless around the Mount Of Presence; and adoring, waited, hushed In deepest silence, for the voice of God.
+That moment, all the Sacred Hill on high Burned, terrible with glory, and, behind The uncreated lustre, hid the Lamb, Invisible; when, from the radiant cloud, This voice, addressing all the hosts of heaven, Proceeded, not in words as we converse, Each with his fellow, but in language such As God doth use, imparting without phrase Successive, what, in speech of creatures, seems Long narrative, though long, yet losing much In feeble symbols of the thought Divine.

-My servants long approved, my faithful sons, Angels of glory, Thrones, Dominions, Powers!
-Well pleased, this morning, I have seen the speed Of your obedience, gathering round my throne, In order due, and well-becoming garb; Illustrious, as I see, beyond your wont, As was my wish, to glorify this day; And now, what your assembling means, attend.
+My servants long approved, my faithful sons, Angels of glory, Thrones, Dominions, Powers, Well pleased, this morning, I have seen the speed Of your obedience, gathering round my throne, In order due, and well-becoming garb; Illustrious, as I see, beyond your wont.
+As was my wish, to glorify this day:

+And now, what your assembling means, attend.

 This day concludes the destiny of man:

-The hour, appointed from eternity,
+The hour, appointed from Eternity,

-To judge the Earth in righteousness, is come:
+To judge the earth in righteousness, is come;

 To end the war of Sin, that long has fought,

 Permitted, against the sword of Holiness;

-To give to men and devils, as their works
+To give to men and devils, as their works,

-Recorded in my all-remembering book
+Recorded in my all-remembering book,

-I find: good to the good, and great reward
+I find; good to the good, and great reward

-of everlasting honour, joy, and peace,
+Of everlasting honour, joy, and peace,

 Before my presence here for evermore;

 And to the evil, as their sins provoke,

-Eternal recompense of shame and woe,
+Eternal recompense of shame and wo,

 Cast out beyond the bounds of light and love.